Ratimon/redprint-wizard/src/routes/blog/_assets/posts/1-introduce-forge.md

 imgAlt: Introducting redprint-forge
 ---

-# Introducing Redprint Wizard
+# Introducing redprint-forge

 As OPStack technology advances along with the the roll-up-centric roadmap vision, there are a great range of OPStack 's smart contract variations to select and more features to choose from, it becomes a challenge to present, manage and deploy all of them in a simple way.

 To tackle this, we are thrilled to introduce [redprint-forge](https://github.com/Ratimon/redprint-forge), a developer-friendly framework/library in solidity to modify & deploy OPStack ’s contracts in a modular style.
 It works as an engine to:

 - Provide type-safe deployment functions for **OPStack**'s smart contract component.
 This ensures correct type and order of arguments, enhancing security in smart contract development
 - Save deployment schemas in **json** file